DIDSR/iMRMC/README.md

 <h3>README for iMRMC and iRoeMetz</h3>

+Here is a high-level overview of the iMRMC software: [LINK](https://github.com/DIDSR/iMRMC/raw/master/iMRMC-ToolOverview.pdf)

 Visit the <a href="https://github.com/DIDSR/iMRMC/releases" rel="nofollow">release Page</a> to download the software or access the repository [HERE](https://github.com/DIDSR/iMRMC).

 The documentation for both packages can be found <a href="http://didsr.github.io/iMRMC/" rel="nofollow">here.</a>